Sabbatical Leave: (Article XXIII.C. Sabbatical/ Professional Development Leave)

 Upon completion of the review process, the Sabbatical Leave Committee will provide Human Resources with a recommendation for, or against, each application.
 The Sabbatical Leave Committee will also provide a rank order of each application.

 The President will review and report to the Board of Trustees those leave requests that are endorsed.
 The Board will make the final decision.

 Upon Completion of Approved Sabbatical Leave: (Article XXIII.C.4.b)

 You will be required to submit a written final report, digitally in .pdf format, to Human Resources within 30 days of completion of your leave.
 The report must include a Sabbatical Final Report Form, and your supporting documentation, which might be in other digital formats.

 You may also be required to present an overview of your Sabbatical Leave to the Board of Trustees, at a program, department or divisional meeting, or other appropriate venue.

 View the Sabbatical Leave Process Flow Chart.

 Completed Sabbatical reports will be saved to the CTE public workspace.
-You can visit the CTE workspace to view these reports at LCC-All-Public/AA-Academic-Affairs/AA-CTE/Sabbatical-Reports.
+You can visit the CTE workspace to view these reports at LCC-All-Public/AA-Public/AA-CTE/Sabbatical-Reports.

 This document is intended as a summary of the Leave process and is not intended to replace language contained in the LCC/MAHE collective bargaining agreement.
 All MAHE members are encouraged to carefully review Article XXIII.C. in its entirety before applying for a sabbatical leave of absence.